 Set on the shore of a spectacular fjord with views over the Folgefonna glacier, the family-run (and family-friendly) Hotel Ullensvang offers jaw-dropping scenery in every season.
-But there’s just something special about Scandinavia in the winter, especially when you’re floating in a 288-foot, wrap-around pool channel heated to the balmy mid-80s.
+But there’s just something special about Scandinavia in the winter, especially when you’re floating in a 288-foot, wrap-around pool channel that connects the indoor pool to an outdoor infinity pool and is heated to the balmy mid-80s.

 Not technically a pool, the Japanese onsen is a communal hot springs bath.
 (Also, unlike in a pool, an onsen is enjoyed silently and sans swimsuit!)
-Nishimuraya Hotel Shogetsutei is a peaceful, hot-springs ryokan (authentic Japanese inn), located in the scenic forests around Mount Kuruhi.
-It has both indoor and outdoor onsens, along with some private dips (should you be feeling shy).
+Nishimuraya Hotel Shogetsutei is a peaceful, hot-springs ryokan (traditional Japanese inn), located in the scenic forests around Mount Kuruhi.
+It has both indoor and outdoor onsens, along with some private dips, should you be feeling shy.

 The exclusive Amangani has a refined Wild-West vibe inspired by the surrounding majesty of nearby national parks Yellowstone and Grand Teton.
-Finished in quartzite and steaming with heat, the outdoor pool and whirlpool are designed for relaxation after a long day of skiing, snowshoeing, dog sledding, or snowmobiling in the great outdoors.
+Finished in quartzite and steaming with heat, the outdoor pool and whirlpool are designed for relaxation after a long day of skiing, snowshoeing, dog sledding, or snowmobiling.

 Snuggled in an evergreen forest of the Canadian Rockies, the historic Fairmont Banff Springs was built as a grand mountain getaway in 1888 by the Canadian Pacific Railway.
 Today, this massive hotel, called the “castle of the Rockies,” has an indoor saltwater pool, a spa with waterfalls and mineral pools, and a year-round, 66-foot, outdoor pool.